marcin-kli/MP1/README.md

 ### Footer

 Footer is consistent on all pages.
 It has contact details on left side and social links on right side.
-Each link will open separate tab in a browser.
+Each link will open in a separate tab in a browser.

 ### Portfolio